awsdocs/amazon-redshift-management-guide/doc_source/generating-iam-credentials-configure-jdbc-odbc.md

         The port used by identity provider\.
 The default is 443\.
       + **Preferred Role**

-        An Amazon Resource Name \(ARN\) for the IAM role from the AttributeValue elements for the Role attribute in the SAML assertion\.
-Work with your IdP administrator to find the appropriate value for the preferred role\.
-For more information, see [Configure SAML Assertions for Your IdP](configuring-saml-assertions.md)\.
+        An Amazon Resource Name \(ARN\) for the IAM role from the multi\-valued `AttributeValue` elements for the `Role` attribute in the SAML assertion\.
+To find the appropriate value for the preferred role, work with your IdP administrator\.
+For more information, see [Configure SAML assertions for your IdP](configuring-saml-assertions.md)\.
 \(Optional\) Provide details for options that the ODBC driver uses to call the `GetClusterCredentials` API operation:
       + **DbUser**
       + **User AutoCreate**